GUDHI/gudhi-devel/src/python/doc/wasserstein_distance_user.rst

 Basic example
 -------------

-This example computes the Frechet mean (aka Wasserstein barycenter) between four persistence diagrams.
+This example estimates the Frechet mean (aka Wasserstein barycenter) between four persistence diagrams.
 It is initialized on the 4th diagram.
 As the algorithm is not convex, its output depends on the initialization and